awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 Indicates whether the load balancer terminates connections at the end of the deregistration timeout\.
 The value is `true` or `false`\.
 The default is `false`\.

 `preserve_client_ip.enabled`
 Indicates whether client IP preservation is enabled\.
 The value is `true` or `false`\.
 The default is disabled if the target group type is IP address and the target group protocol is TCP or TLS\.
 Otherwise, the default is enabled\.
-Client IP preservation cannot be disabled for UDP and TCP\_UDP target groups\.
+Client IP preservation can't be disabled for UDP and TCP\_UDP target groups\.

 `proxy_protocol_v2.enabled`
 Indicates whether proxy protocol version 2 is enabled\.
 By default, proxy protocol is disabled\.